 - expensive accommodation

 Thank you for sticking around till the end.
-This is what you need to know about Hydra island.
-I hope I was able to convey the main idea and the vibe of the island.
-If you’re looking to go to other Greek islands, check out my other posts on Santorini.
-And stay around for the next explorations as I discover more Greek islands.
+This is what you need to know about Hydra Island.
+If you want to go to other Greek islands, check out my other posts on Santorini.
+And stay around for the subsequent explorations as I discover more Greek islands.
 Also, you can follow me on Instagram to see more of these magical islands.